 Cosplay is welcome at the Grand Rapids Comic-Con.
 Here are a few items to consider when preparing a costume for cosplaying at a Grand Rapids Comic-Con event:

 - The Grand Rapids Comic-Con show is a family-friendly event, so keep your costume PG-13 or cleaner.
 In other words, nothing overtly violent or sexual in orientation will be allowed.

 - Naked is not a costume, nor is body paint to replace shirts and/or pants.
 Overtly sexual costumes will not be allowed into the event.

-- Bathing suit parts should be appropriately covered.
-No thongs.
-Ladies, limited cleavage please; gentlemen, if wearing spandex please wear a cup.
+- Bathing suit parts must be appropriately covered.
+No thongs or exposed butt cheeks.
+Ladies, limited cleavage please and no underboob or sideboob; gentlemen, if wearing spandex please wear a cup.